-Mastic gum is a sticky substance collected from a shrub found on the Greek Isle of Chios.
+Mastic gum is a sticky substance collected from a shrub found almost exclusively on the Greek Isle of Chios.
 Studied since antiquity, the Greek physician Hippocrates first described its use for gut disorders.
 Many other health benefits have been discovered, including its ability to kill the ulcer-causing H. pylori.
 Read on to learn more about how it works, with dosage and side effects.

 What is Mastic Gum?

 Mastic gum is a type of sticky substance called resin.
 Various plants produce resin, but mastic gum specifically is obtained from the trunk and stems of an evergreen shrub (Pistacia lentiscus var. chia).